jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 Well in any case, for non-Samsung (and other OEMs that don't already support it) devices, once Android 14 lands this will be a thing of the past.

 Google had actually introduced in Android 13 a DPC extra to keep the screen on that customers could leverage: `EXTRA_PROVISIONING_KEEP_SCREEN_ON`.
-Clearly this was given some additional thought bundled in instead, which is good, since most customers wouldn't have known about this.
+Clearly this was given some additional thought and bundled in instead, which is good, since most customers wouldn't have known about this feature otherwise.

 ## A revamp to cross-profile behaviour & implementation